 This program is for students in PK to 10th grade.
-It runs from 3:00 PM to 6:00 PM.
+It runs from 2:30 PM to 6:00 PM.
 Parents interested in the program are required to enroll their students at the Administration Office.
-Students in the After School Program must follow Student Handbook rules and regulations.
+Students in the After School Program must follow the Student and Parent Handbook rules and regulations.